October 2015 - The Walking Dead

 For the month of December we just couldn't resist creating the perfect bookend to 2014's Lorna's Limited Edition colors with another inspired by the one and only Downton Abbey.

 Edith's Secret pays homage to the much forgotten middle sister (poor Edith!) on this ever-popular BBC drama.
 If you saw last season, you'll know that Edith has a pretty big secret she is keeping from the family, and surely you are dying to know what will happen with her this year!
 We are too, which is why we asked Kristen (our head Downton Abbey enthusiast) to create this color of various shades of rose, pinks, and cranberry with a splash of deep purple and taupe.
+You can see it knit up in Kristen's Edith's Secret Shawl

 Edith's Secret is still available in these Lorna's bases: